TheMHS Media Awards

 All enquiries to firstname.lastname@example.org

 When reporting on a mental health story, please be mindful of recommended journalistic practices especially regarding the reporting of suicide.
-Refer to the Mindframe guidelines for Australia, and the Suicide Prevention and Like Minds, Like Mine websites for New Zealand.
+Refer to the Mindframe guidelines and the Mental Health Foundation of New Zealand guidelines.

 Additional useful background information is available on the Associated Press website.